tyedem/Data-Science-Challenge/README.md

 ## Question 1 - Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

 In the dataset provided, there are 17 extreme outlier observations with a value of 2000.
 A better way to evaluate this data is to remove the extreme outliers as demonstrated in the boxplots below.
-However, please note only 12 extreme outliers are observed in the boxplots because there are 5 duplicate orders throughout the 30-day period where there are also oberservations of 2000.
+However, please note only 12 extreme outliers are observed in the boxplots because there are 5 duplicate extreme outlier orders throughout the 30-day period.
 Please refer to the `Total Outliers Table` screenshot below.
 Duplicate orders are highlighted in red.

 ## Total Items Outliers Analysis